-2. Felipe Buencamino.
+2. Felipe Buencamino

-There might have been many turncoats and balimbings during the Philippine-American War, but only few can arguably match the temerity of Felipe Buencamino.
+There might have been many turncoats and balimbings during the Philippine-American War, but only a few can arguably match the temerity of Felipe Buencamino.

-As a judge for the Spanish government, he had once wrote to a governor-general exhorting “death to the traitors who disturb our public peace and tranquillity.”
+As a judge for the Spanish government, he had once written to a governor-general exhorting “death to the traitors who disturb our public peace and tranquillity.”
 When the Revolution broke out, he initially sided with the Spanish but switched to the Filipino camp after being imprisoned by the former in Cavite.
 He later became a member of Aguinaldo’s own Cabinet and was even one of the framers of the Malolos Constitution.

 However, the arrival of the Americans obliged him to switch sides yet again, earning him and his fellow Americanistas the ire of the revolutionaries.
 In fact, during a Cabinet meeting, the notoriously hot-headed nationalist General Antonio Luna slapped Buencamino square in the face and called him a coward for proposing to negotiate with the Americans.
 The two would later meet again in a heated confrontation two weeks later on June 5, 1899—the day Luna was assassinated.

-1. Pedro Paterno.
+1. Pedro Paterno

 Perhaps the only one who could top Buencamino’s turncoatism is none other than Pedro Paterno himself.

-Considered an intellectual giant, Paterno unfortunately is remembered today as an ambitious schemer who changed sides whenever it suited him.
+Considered an intellectual giant, Paterno is remembered today as an ambitious schemer who changed sides whenever it suited him.
 In fact, historian Ambeth Ocampo has called Paterno the first balimbing, and rightfully so.

-A multi-talented poet, writer and lawyer, Paterno first worked as a mediator between Aguinaldo and Governor-General Primo de Rivera.
+A multi-talented poet, writer, and lawyer, Paterno first worked as a mediator between Aguinaldo and Governor-General Primo de Rivera.
 Months later, Aguinaldo would sign the Pact of Biak-na-Bato and leave on self-exile to Hong Kong.
 As reward for his efforts, Paterno requested a dukedom, a seat in the Spanish Senate, and payment of one million Mexican dollars for his work, all of which were rejected.